How to Test Your VPN Encryption and Security Levels in 2024

 3- IPLeak Solution

-Your VPN is leaking your IP address and risks your digital privacy.
+Your VPN is leaking your IP address and risking your digital privacy.
 If your VPN still shows your actual IP address after the test.
 You can choose a VPN provider that protects against IP leaks.

 Remember that not all VPN providers support IPv6 addresses.
 Your VPN masks your IPv4 addresses but leaks your IPv6 addresses.
 You can get rid of IP leaks by manually disabling the IPv6 on your device.
 Here are the steps for disabling IPv6.